shivansh9012/InternshipTask/README.md

 A simple desktop GUI application built with Java Swing to manage daily tasks.
 Users can add and delete tasks with a clean and interactive interface.
 This project demonstrates the use of JFrame, JButton, JTextField, and JList for building desktop applications using Java’s built-in Swing library.

+This is a Java-based application that manages employee records using a MySQL database.
+It allows you to add, update, delete, and view employee details through a simple console interface.
+The app uses JDBC for database connectivity, making it a practical example of integrating Java with relational databases for CRUD operations